jawj/json-custom-numbers/README.md

 Performance comparisons are highly dependent on the nature of the JSON string to be parsed.
 Performance was tested on Node.js 18.10 only.

 * The best case is JSON that contains mainly long strings.
-With full string checking turned off, this library may be up to 5x **faster** than `JSON.parse()` in that case.
-With full string checking turned on (the default), it's still around 1.5x faster.
+This library may then be up to 5x **faster** than `JSON.parse()`, if full string checking is turned off.
+Even with full string checking turned on, which is the default, it's still around 1.5x faster.

-* The worst case is JSON that contains mainly short numeric values or `true`/`false`/`null`.
+* The worst case is JSON that contains mainly short numeric values, `true`, `false` or `null`.
 This library may be 6 – 7x slower than `JSON.parse()` in that case.

 * More typically, this library is 3 – 4x slower than `JSON.parse()`.
-Parsing JSON is fast, so unless you are regularly parsing very large JSON strings, the difference probably isn't very important.
+Unless you're regularly parsing very large JSON strings, the difference probably isn't very important.

-I compared several alternative approaches to number and string parsing  .
+I compared several alternative approaches to number and string parsing.
 The implementations currently used are the ones I found to be fastest in most scenarios.
-If you figure out something faster, I'd be glad to hear about it.
+If you figure out something reliably faster, I'd be glad to hear about it.

 The minified source is nice and small, at around 2 KB, so it won't slow down startup.